-- purchase of equipment and associated supplies to undertake activities directly related to the grant project - purchase of personal protective equipment (PPE) and tools to undertake activities related to the grant project - purchase of catering for volunteers participating in working bees - capital works (supported by technical advice) for environmental benefits - project administration directly related to the administration of this grant project (e.g. stationery, postage, office supplies and audit fees).
-Up to 10%.
-Excludes salaries for project administration - fuel (purchase of fuel cards is ineligible) - salaries and wages and other employee costs - contractor fees where there is a clearly demonstrated need for the contractor's services.
+- purchase of equipment and associated supplies to undertake activities directly related to the grant project - purchase of personal protective equipment (PPE) and tools to undertake activities related to the grant project - purchase of catering for project participants participating in project activities - capital works (supported by technical advice) for environmental benefits - up to 10% of project administration costs directly related to the grant project (e.g. stationery, postage, office supplies and audit fees).
+This excludes salaries for project administration.
+Where applicable, an applicant may engage their project sponsor for project related administration costs (within 10% of the grant funding as outlined above) - fuel (purchase of fuel cards is ineligible) - salaries and wages and other employee costs - contractor fees where there is a clearly demonstrated need for the contractor's services - hire of vehicle or boats to undertake activities directly related to the grant project, including the hire of organisation-owned vehicles or boats.